WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Before-after comparison for the optimization of the app I mentioned

-But, again, this can be cumbersome.
+But, again, this approach can be cumbersome.
 It not only involves a lot of hand-roll code but, worse still, it increases the cost of maintaining the program.
 With Swift Macro, we can do this more elegantly.